Ten tips to ramp up your marketing in 2021

 Conduct a Product or Service Review

-Are you in a growth market – or could your product or service become obsolete in the foreseeable future?
+The world has radically changed in 2020.
+Are you still in a growth market – or could your product or service become obsolete in the foreseeable future?
 Has your service or product range moved with the times?
 Are you making good use of technology to deliver your offering?
-Perhaps there might be gaps in the marketplace that could provide a profitable new market segment?
+Perhaps new gaps have opened up in the marketplace that could provide a profitable new market segment?

 Keep an eye on your competitors

-Monitor the activities of both your immediate competition and suppliers of alternatives that your customers could use.
+How has the Covid-19 pandemic affected your immediate competition and suppliers of possible alternatives that your customers could use.
 In what areas are they particularly strong – and do they have any weaknesses that could present an opportunity for your business?

 Always strive to improve the quality of service

-There is always room for improvement.
-Get your clients to tell you what they really think about your product or service.
+Now more than ever, there is always room for improvement in the quality of your product or service.
+Get your clients to tell you what they really think.
 An annual customer satisfaction survey provides a good baseline against which you can measure future years – this can be quickly set up using a tool such as surveymonkey.
 And don’t forget to ask your customers for their feedback when you meet them.

 Implement a series of “one percenters” – these can be quick, inexpensive ways of improving the service that cumulatively can have a significant impact on the quality of service delivered.
-For example, answering the telephone in three rings, reducing invoicing errors, providing a FAQ section on your website can all contribute to improving the overall customer experience.
+For example, answering client emails within agreed time-scales, reducing invoicing errors, providing a great FAQ section on your website can all contribute to improving the overall customer experience.

 Check if your marketing collateral beyond its sell by date

 Be objective.
 Is your brand looking a bit tired and no longer appropriate for your current and future clients?
 Subject your website to a 5 second usability test for some unbiased feedback.
 Ask clients, prospects and advisors what they think of your brand, your marketing collateral and website.